jonapoul/tak-geocoder-plugin/README.md

 If you want to enable any of these, you'll need an API key for the respective service and an internet connection on your device.

-### At compile-time
+### Compile-time Configuration
-Open/create the file `local.properties` in the root of the project, and add a property like in the snippet below:
+Open/create the file `local.properties` in the root of the project, and add properties like in the snippet below:

 ```properties
 # Register for a key here: https://what3words.com/select-plan?referrer=/public-api